Skip to main content

 How Does the Future of Wellness Program Regulation Look?

-The legal landscape for is likely to continue evolving.
+The legal landscape for employer wellness programs is likely to continue evolving.
 The EEOC has signaled its interest in this area, particularly with the rise of wearable technology that can collect vast amounts of health data.
 Future regulations may seek to provide greater clarity on the incentive issue, potentially reintroducing a cap or establishing a new framework for assessing voluntariness.

 Employers and employees alike should remain vigilant, as the legal system continues to balance the promotion of workplace health with the fundamental right to be free from discrimination.